fat-potato-uk/rest-demo-2e/README.md

 ![Runtime](testTime.png?raw=true "Runtime")

 For the purposes of our contrived example, we don't really care about the salary calculation function given its basic nature.
-Both the functions are well tested external libraries and not within our remit to test, so lets skip that call!
+Both the functions are well tested external libraries, so lets skip that call!

 _Note: As you may have noticed, the function was declared as package private.
-This is a classic work around to testing with private calls.
+This is a classic work around to testing with "private" calls.
 It's not ideal, but you will see why its necessary shortly._

 As we are testing against a concrete object, we cannot simply "mock" the call in the same way, we can however "spy" on it: